 - Healthy fats: Coconut oil, Avocados, Gee, Animal fats such as Duck fat etc.

 - Green Leafy Veggies: Lots and Lots of green veggies!

 Also, adhere to this general rule to attain an alkaline body: at least fifty percent of your plate should be GREEN veggies.

 Work on managing your stress levels.
 Make sleep a priority and try to set your sleep/wake schedule to the same times every night to balance and regulate your circadian rhythms.
 Avoid over-exercising.
 During this period of healing your gut, focus on calm, centering forms of movement and exercise such as yoga.
 Yoga will also help with detoxification of your lymph system.

 It is of upmost importance when healing a leaky gut to focus on any pathogenic infections in the gut first.
 Some common gut pathogens are:

 - SIBO (Small Intestinal Bacterial Overgrowth)

 - Candida Albicans Overgrowth

 It is important to get these gut infections treated first.
+Most likely by a licensed medical practitioner or naturopathic doctor.
 More times than not, the symptoms of leaky gut will subside once the pathogenic infection is treated and gut flora is restored.

 Restoring Beneficial Gut Flora: